Short Term Rentals & Tourism Accommodation Levy FAQs

 2. Provincial Licensing

-A Tourism Establishment License is required to operate under the Tourism Industry Act in Prince Edward Island.
-Obtain a Tourism Establishment License through the Province of Prince Edward Island and pay the associated licensing fee (varies based on size of establishment).
-Note that applications must be filed and fees paid before operations begin.
+A provincial Tourism Establishment License is also required to operate a short-term rental under the Tourism Industry Act in Prince Edward Island.
+Obtain a Tourism Establishment License through the Province of Prince Edward Island by visiting Starting a Tourism Accommodation in PEI | Tourism PEI and paying the associated licensing fee (varies based on size of establishment).
+Note that applications must be filed, and fees paid before operations begin.
 A $180 new property inspection fee will apply to those properties not previously licensed through the Province of Prince Edward Island and the Province will verify compliance with the City of Charlottetown’s Zoning and Development Bylaw as part of their licensing process.

-3. Tourism Accommodation Levy Collection and Remittance
+3. Tourism Accommodation Levy (TAL) Collection and Remittance

 Property Eligibility